fabianfassnacht/QGIS_Tutorial6/Tutorial_6_Selections.md

 Now several more roads got selected as can be seen in Figure 17.
 We can now save this subset by

-**performing a right–click on the layer containing the spatial attributed located in the buffer zone and selecting “Save As...”.
-Then we select an Output filename, make sure that the option “Save only selected features” is activated and press “OK”.**
+**performing a right–click on the layer containing the spatial attributed located in the buffer zone and selecting "Export" -> “Save Features As...”.
+Then we select an Output filename, make sure that the option “Save only selected features” is activated and press “OK”.
+ALternatively, you can directly use the "Save Selected Features AS..." button then the "Save only selected features” button should already be activated **

 ![Figure 17: Spatial location of all “secondary” and “tertiary” roads within the buffer zone.](Fig17_Tut6.png)